mrs4ndman/mrs4ndman/README.md

 ## Hi there!
 Welcome to: my profile :)
+### Recently graduated from a Microcomputer systems and networks degree 🏆 :) (my first step into tech)
 #### What you can find: Custom configs, some forked repos and other info about me / my projects

 - ### Currently learning: